- CLASS: Reptilia (Reptiles)

 Looming, lurking, waiting, the slender-snouted crocodile cruises for a meal, looking like a harmless log.
 Then with a swish and a chomp, the croc makes its move, and it’s fish for dinner!
 To hunt, the croc swims parallel to the riverbank, curving its tail to trap fish in the shallows.

 In addition to fish, the slender-snouted crocodile might also eat small aquatic invertebrates, such as shrimp or crabs, as well as frogs and snakes.
-And, like other crocodiles, the slender-snouted croc often takes advantage of an opportunity to eat larger animals that come to the water to drink.
+And, like other crocodiles, the slender-snouted croc often takes advantage of an opportunity to eat larger prey that come to the water to drink.

 At the San Diego Zoo, the slender-snouted crocodiles are offered fish, mice, and rats.